-Another alternative, which we refer to as the B2 metric and also admits an LP version\footnote{Note that the LP version of B1 uses the matrix 1-norm and the LP version of B2 uses the component-wise matrix 1-norm, which must be divided by 2 to get the correspondence between switching penalties using permutation and matrix notation.
-The LP version of B2 is used in the simulation section in \cite{bento2016metric}}, is to sum over the number of switches in the permutations at two consecutive time steps.
+Another alternative, which we refer to as the B2 metric and that also admits an LP version\footnote{Note that the LP version of B1 uses the matrix 1-norm and the LP version of B2 uses the component-wise matrix 1-norm, which must be divided by 2 to get the correspondence between switching penalties using permutation and matrix notation.
+The LP version of B2 is used in the simulations in \cite{bento2016metric}.}, is to sum the number of switches in the permutations at two consecutive time steps.
 This corresponds to the Hamming metric over permutations, where the Hamming metric between two permutations $\pi=\left(\pi_{1},...,\pi_{n}\right)$ and $\sigma=\left(\sigma_{1},...,\sigma_{n}\right)$ of $\left(1,...,n\right)$ is \cite{Diaconis_book88}

-An important drawback of B1 is that it does not meet the desirable property that both switching and localization costs scale according to repetition of $\bX$ and $\bY$ in different locations.
-B2 solves this problem but it cannot handle other cases such as the one in Figure~\ref{fig:eg1c} and Figure~\ref{fig:eg1d}, where the switching cost in Figure~\ref{fig:eg1d} should be twice the switching cost in Figure~\ref{fig:eg1c}.
-As we explain next, according to the B2 metric the switching cost in Figure~\ref{fig:eg1d} is 3/2 times the switching cost in Figure~\ref{fig:eg1c}.
-Therefore, neither of B1 and B2 provide the desired output.